LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/02_getting_started/index.md

 ```

 > [!NOTE]
-> After performing these steps, a new directory called *.winemonogame* will be created in your home directory.
-If you ever wish to undo the setup performed by this script, you can simply delete this directory.
+> After performing these steps, a new folder called *.winemonogame* will be created in your home folder.
+If you ever wish to undo the setup performed by this script, you can simply delete this folder.

 ### [Linux](#tab/linux)